Cyberuben/ProjectResume/README.md

 # Project Resume

-The goal of the project is to create a simple webapplication that features a Vue frontend and a .NET 3.1 API.
+The goal of the project is to create a simple webapplication that features a Vue frontend and a .NET Core 3.1 Web API.

 **Important:** This is a practice project to learn .NET Core and as a demo project for future contracts.
 Suggestions on how to improve are extremely